 Honoring Bride's Daddy

 - Daddy died shy of 10 years ago.
 He was innately PASSIONATE about Classical music and both enjoyed listening to & playing the trumpet.
-Given he too would Love to be sharing in my/OUR Happiness, just prior to our leaving the Sanctuary, I will dedicate our trumpet recessional, "Mendelssohn's Wedding March, " to Daddy.
+Given he too would Love to be sharing in my/OUR Happiness, just prior to our leaving the Sanctuary, I will dedicate our trumpet recessional, "Mendelssohn's Wedding March, "

 - —Guest Coral